tableau/connector-plugin-sdk/docs/dialect.md

 ### Date Function

 *date-function* elements are a specialized variant of function.
 In addition to the base formula, you can specify one or more datepart formulas, which are used instead of the generic formula when available.
+The function *name* must be one of DATEADD, DATEDIFF, DATEFORMAT, DATENAME, DATEPARSE, DATEPART, DATETRUNC.

 Like *function*, *date-function* requires name and return-type, but unlike *function*, group is not required.